 Why did I choose Grammarly?

-Grammarly works on any site I use and on top of being accurate, it is lightning fast.
+Grammarly works on any site I use, and on top of being accurate, it is lightning fast.
 There is not a hint of hesitation when it suggests a correction.

 What about longer forms of writing?

-Now we are ready to do some heavy duty checking and correction with the Grammarly Editor.
+Now we are ready to do some heavy-duty checking and correction with the Grammarly Editor.

-On the left of the editor screen, the text is displayed with suggested corrections underlined.
+On the left of the editor screen, your text displays with any suggested corrections underlined.
 On the right is a summary of errors that you should check.

 When checking a long document such as a book chapter, it is easy to see where possible problems lie and make your corrections.

 As I use a Mac, I upload my Word files to the editor and then download the corrected files without any loss of formatting.
 It works perfectly.

-But if you have a PC and use Windows, there is a Grammarly plugin for Microsoft Word so you can work directly in Word.
+But if you have a PC and use Windows, there is a plugin for Microsoft Word so you can work directly in Word.

 As you can see, the plagiarism checker found the text online.
-The test took only a few seconds, so it is also extremely fast.
+The test took only a few seconds, so it is extremely fast.

-I don’t go anywhere without Grammarly
+I don’t go anywhere online without Grammarly

-But if you are serious about writing, I would highly recommend that you consider the premium version.
+But if you are serious about writing, I would highly recommend that you consider the Grammarly premium version.